 Parameter Description ACCOUNT Account name.
 CLASS Class/queue required.
 DURATION Time duration specified as the number of seconds or in [DD:]HH:MM:SS notation.
 FEATURELIST Colon separated list of node features required.
 GROUP Specify particular group. МЕМСМР Memory comparison used with the $-m$ flag.
 Valid signs are $>$, $>=$, $==$, $<=$, and $<$.
-MEMORY Specifies the amount of required real memory configured on the node, (in MB), used with the - ${\mbox{\scriptsize m}}$ flag.
+MEMORY Specifies the amount of required real memory configured on the node, (in MB), used with the - $\ensuremath{\text{m}}$ flag.
 NODECOUNT Specify number of nodes for inquiry with -n flag.
 PARTITION Specify partition to check with -p flag.
-QOS Specify QoS to check with -q flag.
+Qos Specify QoS to check with -q flag.
 USER Specify particular user to check with -u flag.

 Flag Description -A Show resource availability information for all users, groups, and accounts.
-By default, showbf uses the default user, group, and account ID of the user issuing the command. -a Show resource availability information only for specified account. -d Show resource availability information for specified duration. -D Display current and future resource availability notation. -g Show resource availability information only for specified group.
+By default, showbf uses the default user, group, and account ID of the user issuing the command. -a Show resource availability information only for specified account. block- ing Do not use cache information in the output.
+The blocking flag retrieves results exclusively from the scheduler. -d Show resource availability information for specified duration. -D Display current and future resource availability notation.

-Flag Description -h Help for this command. -L Enforce Hard limits when showing available resources. -m Allows user to specify the memory requirements for the backfill nodes of interest.
+Flag Description -g Show resource availability information only for specified group. -h Help for this command. -L Enforce Hard limits when showing available resources. -m Allows user to specify the memory requirements for the backfill nodes of interest.
 It is important to note that if the optional MEMCMP and MEMORY parameters are used, they must be enclosed in single ticks (') to avoid interpretation by the shell.
 For example, enter showbf -m '==256' to request nodes with 256 MB memory. -n Show resource availability information for a specified number of nodes.
-That is, this flag can be used to force showbf to display only blocks of resources with at least this many nodes available. -p Show resource availability information for the specified partition. -q Show information for the specified QoS. -r Show resource availability for the specified processor count. -u Show resource availability information only for specified user.
+That is, this flag can be used to force showbf to display only blocks of resources with at least this many nodes available. -р Show resource availability information for the specified partition. -q Show information for the specified QoS. -r Show resource availability for the specified processor count. -u Show resource availability information only for specified user.